mrocklin/thesis/cost.md

 \label{sec:cost}

-Scientific software is also of great cost to sciety.
+Scientific software is also of great cost to society.
 Scientific researchers spend more and more of their time engineering software.

 Scientific software is costly because it is difficult.
 The computational solution of scientific problems often require expertise from a variety of scientific, mathematical, and computational fields; in addition they must be formally encoded into software.
 This task is intrinsically difficult and therefore costly.